-A Google Ads manager account is recommended for businesses that need to consolidate their ad efforts across different regions, promote multiple products or services, or target multiple audiences.
-The tool will yield the most benefits for large enterprises or agencies dealing with many customer accounts.
+Google Ads Manager is recommended for businesses that need to consolidate their ad efforts across different regions, promote multiple products or services, or target multiple audiences.

-If you don't have a manager account yet, you can create one by following these steps:
+If you don't have a Ьanager account yet, you can create one by following these steps:

 - Sign in with the email you'll use to manage your Google Ads account.
 You can use the same email for 20 different Google Ads accounts (including a manager account).